thecodeplanner/ruby-gem-finder/README.md

 ## Tech

-This project was built as a single page React app, using the [RubyGems API](https://guides.rubygems.org/rubygems-org-api/), Hooks, localStorage and Semantic UI for styling.
+This project was built as a single page React app, using Hooks, localStorage, Semantic UI, and the [RubyGems API](https://guides.rubygems.org/rubygems-org-api/).